vimeo/psalm/docs/annotating_code/docblock_type_syntax.md

 ## Atomic types

-A type without unions is an atomic type.
-Psalm allows many different sorts of basic atomic types:
+Atomic types are the basic building block of all type information used in Psalm.
+Psalm allows many different sorts of atomic types to be expressed in docblock syntax:

 ### [Scalar types](type_syntax/scalar_types.md)